Strategy

 Voting in Lockstep

-Both Mafia members vote for the same player every round.
+Both Werewolves vote for the same player every round.
 This is the fastest way to get caught.
 Once one of you is revealed, the other is immediately suspect because of the identical voting pattern.

 Fix: Split your votes deliberately.
-Have one Mafia member vote with the crowd and the other abstain or vote differently.
+Have one Werewolf vote with the crowd and the other abstain or vote differently.
 Coordinate before the game about how to vary your voting — looking like two independent thinkers is essential.

 Being Too Quiet

 The opposite of overacting.
 You're so afraid of saying the wrong thing that you say nothing.
-But silence is conspicuous too — experienced players know that Mafia members often go quiet because every word is a risk.
-A Citizen with nothing to hide talks freely.
-A Mafia member calculating every sentence tends to clam up.
+But silence is conspicuous too — experienced players know that Werewolves often go quiet because every word is a risk.
+A Villager with nothing to hide talks freely.
+A Werewolf calculating every sentence tends to clam up.

 Fix: Talk at your normal pace and volume.
 Contribute to discussions, make accusations, share theories — even wrong ones.
-The goal is to behave indistinguishably from a Citizen, and Citizens talk.
+The goal is to behave indistinguishably from a Villager, and Villagers talk.

 Overacting Innocence

-"Why would I be Mafia?
+"Why would I be a Werewolf?
 I've been helping the town all game!
 I was the one who suggested we vote for Player Y!"
 Excessive protestations of innocence are themselves suspicious.
-Real Citizens don't usually need to remind everyone how helpful they've been.
+Real Villagers don't usually need to remind everyone how helpful they've been.

-Fix: Defend yourself the way a Citizen would — briefly and with specific counter-evidence.
-"I voted against the confirmed Mafia member on day two.
+Fix: Defend yourself the way a Villager would — briefly and with specific counter-evidence.
+"I voted against the confirmed Werewolf on day two.
 Check the record."
 Then stop talking.
 The more you protest, the worse it looks.

 Not Preparing a Story